 - What about supplements?
 Should FDA charge user fees to expedite the review of ANDA supplements?
 Should the fees be determined based on the type and complexity of the supplement?

 - Is charging the same user fee for a company that has 1% of the market fair when another manufacturer has over 50% of the market?
 Should generic drug annual fees – if assessed be based on sales, rather than a figure divided equally among manufacturers?

 - What if an ANDA is approved but the product is not marketed?
 Should such an ANDA applicant be charged an annual product fee?

-Any questions on this new FDA rule please email us at firstname.lastname@example.org and Ref: Generic Drug User Fee.
+IAny questions on this new FDA rule and would like to know how mdi can assist with your ANDA submissions then please email us at firstname.lastname@example.org Ref: Generic Drug User Fee.